jcorporation/myMPD/README.md

 2018-2022 Juergen Mang <mail@jcgames.de>

-myMPD was originally a fork of [ympd](https://github.com/notandy/ympd), but it has evolved into a much more featurefull MPD client.
+myMPD was originally a fork of [ympd](https://github.com/notandy/ympd), but it has evolved into a much more comprehensive MPD client.